thuanhdo/face_recognition_usth/README.md

   ./<your_executable_file_name> --camera=0 --face_cascade=/home/<username>/opencv-3.4.1/data/haarcascades/haarcascade_frontalface_alt.xml
                                 --eyes_cascade=/home/<username>/opencv-3.4.1/data/haarcascades/haarcascade_frontalface_alt.xml

-- A window will display (by camera screen) and you will see the miracle.
+- A window will display (by your laptop camera perspectives) and you will see the miracle.
 Cheers!